anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **Isaiah 11.1-10** continues in Isaiah, and speaks one who will come with the 'spirit of the Lord' and bring peace.
-* **Psalm 72.1-7, 18-19** [or 72.1-7] speaks of the 'king' bringing 'justice' and 'peace'.
+* **Psalm 72.1-7, 18-19** [or 72.1-7] speaks of the 'king' bringing 'justice' and 'peace': 'May he come down...'.
 * **Romans 15.4-13** (see BCP) quotes Isaiah 11.10 ('The root of Jesse shall come, the one who rises to rule the Gentiles; in him the Gentiles shall hope': see Septuagint), speaks of living in harmony, and says, 'May the God of hope fill you with all joy and peace in believing, so that you may abound in hope'.
 * **Matthew 3.1-12** introduces John the Baptist baptizing with water for repentance and pointing towards one who will baptize with the Holy Spirit.

 Year B

-* **Isaiah 40.1-11** continues in Isaiah, speaks words of comfort to God's people, is quoted in the Gospel reading: 'prepare the way', and looks to the coming of the Lord.
-* **Psalm 85.1-2, 8-13** [or 85.8-13] says of God: 'he shall speak peace to his people ... that they turn not again to folly'.
+* **Isaiah 40.1-11** continues in Isaiah, speaks words of comfort to God's people, is quoted in the Gospel reading: 'prepare the way', and looks to the coming of the Lord. **Psalm 85.1-2, 8-13** [or 85.8-13] says of God: 'he shall speak peace to his people ... that they turn not again to folly'.
 * **2 Peter 3.8-15a** says, 'the day of the Lord will come like a thief', and calls for repentance and peace: 'lives of holiness and godliness ... strive to be found by him at peace, without spot or blemish'.
 * **Mark 1.1-8** quotes Isaiah 40.3 ('Prepare the way'), and is about John the Baptist 'proclaiming a baptism of repentance for the forgiveness of sins' in order to prepare the way for Jesus.